Yakov Sverdlov: Party leader

 After the 1917 February Revolution Sverdlov returned to Petrograd from exile as head of the Urals Delegation and found his way into Lenin's inner circle.
 He first met Lenin in April 1917, and was elected as one of five members of the Central Committee's Secretariat in August 1917, after which he usurped Elena Stasova as the body's leading figure.
 In March 1918, he was elected Chairman of the Secretariat.
-According to Nikolai Podvoisky, the chairperson of the Military Revolutionary Committee, "The person who did more than anyone to help Lenin with the practicalities of translating convictions into votes was Sverdlov."
+According to Nikolai Podvoisky, the chairman of the Military Revolutionary Committee, "The person who did more than anyone to help Lenin with the practicalities of translating convictions into votes was Sverdlov."
 As chairman of the Central Committee, Yakov played an important role in planning the October Revolution and helped make the decision to stage an armed uprising.
 In November as the Bolsheviks debated whether to postpone or hold elections, Sverdlov advocated for immediate elections as promised.
 When the results came back showing that the Socialist Revolutionaries had won, Sverdlov, Lenin, and Nikolai Bukharin dissolved the assembly, leading to a civil war.